 First of the unholy trinity

-Dashiell Hammett may be better known today as a character himself than as a creator of fictional private detective characters.
+Dashiell Hammett may be better known today as a character himself than as a creator of fictional private detectives.
 He keeps popping up in books and movies as a boozing private eye in his own right, or as the mentor and lover of playwright Lillian Hellman, or as a Communist sympathizer who defied the McCarthyists.

 As a writer he gave us Sam Spade and Nick Charles, who themselves may be better known as characters in movies (Spade played most famously by Humphrey Bogart and Charles by William Powell) than for their existence in seminal crime novels.

-With other admirers, I would go further and claim that Dashiell Hammett's influence on modern American literature in general is comparable to that of such mainstream literary lights as Ernest Hemingway, John O'Hara, or John Steinbeck.
+Some admirers would go further and claim Dashiell Hammett's influence on modern American literature is comparable to that of such mainstream literary lights as Ernest Hemingway, John O'Hara, or John Steinbeck.
 They all emerged as writers in the 1920s and 1930s and had similar impacts on American writing.
 Writers for the rest of the century emulated their clear, colloquial, evocative but understated prose—in both high literature and and genre work.